Is it Real? Finding Valuable Vintage Costume Jewelry

 Vintage earrings, pins and necklaces in jewelry box

 One of the best things about shopping online with Goodwill is finding rare and unique items.
 You can discover these treasures in Goodwill’s online jewelry listings.
-We often get beautiful antique and vintage costume jewelry.
-We post these items to our online thrift stores.
-This is possible because of the generous donations from people in the Milwaukee and Chicago area.
+From bold midcentury brooches to delicate Art Deco necklaces, our online jewelry listings are full of unique finds donated by generous supporters across the Milwaukee and Chicago region.And when you know what to look for, you can spot truly special items hiding in plain sight.

 Shopping for vintage jewelry